ytarazona/scikit-eo/README.md

 ## Dedication and inspiration

-Yonatan Tarazona dedicates this package to [María Griselda Miyasiro López](https://github.com/geolomera), the person who inspired me to develop it.
+Yonatan Tarazona dedicates this package to [María Griselda Miyasiro López](https://github.com/geolomera), the person who inspired to develop it.
 In fact, the logo of the package is inspired by fog oasis known as "Lomas", an ecosystem that she loves deeply.

 ## Credits